 2. Mid-morning Snack.
 You need not fill up for breakfast, or for any other of the major meals for that matter, because right around the corner is a snack; in this case, the Mid-morning Snack.
 Like with all snacks, be prepared for this so that you snack on the right stuff.

-3. Lunch can be more challenging than breakfast if, rather than being in the controlled environment of home, you’re at work But then again, remember that Diet is part of your lifestyle, like your work and kids, and so plan for it.
+3. Lunch can be more challenging than breakfast if, instead of being in the controlled environment of home, you’re at work But then again, remember that Diet is part of your lifestyle, like your work and kids, and so plan for it.
 If you bring lunch to work, plan some choices, such as a container of last night’s leftovers, or steamed veggies with some high quality extra virgin olive oil spritzed on it, along with some White Chia Seeds (an Omega-3 Superfood which I often sprinkle on anything with a high Glycemic Index cause it slows down assimilation and increases nutrient absorption), or a sandwich with lean meat and plenty of red lettuce and sliced tomato.

 If you go out for lunch, then you need to sharpen your mind and prepare.